 Butt led Harvard’s lightweight program for nearly 30 seasons, steering the Crimson to 15 Eastern crowns and nine national championships, including the 2012 and 2013 IRA National Championships.

-Consistently among the nation’s best, Butt’s crews have posted winning dual records in 25 of his 28 seasons at the helm.
+Consistently among the nation’s best, Butt’s crews posted winning dual records in 25 of his 28 seasons at the helm.

 Harvard also won the Head of the Charles Regatta for the first time since 1975 during the fall of 2012.